mimoduo/mimogear/docs/postcss/README.md

 #Using Postcss in Mimogear

-Mimogear uses an extended CSS language called postcss.
+Mimogear uses an extendable CSS language called postcss.
 This means you'll be writing much of the same CSS as before but with some advanced features like variables and nesting found in popular pre-processor frameworks like SASS.
 Most of the skeleton work revolved around scaffolding a css project has already been setup for you.

 ##Setting Up Variables